markaltmann/CertificateBasics/README.md

 ## Prerequisites

 We need [Caddy](https://github.com/caddyserver/caddy/releases) and [OpenSSL](https://github.com/openssl/openssl/releases) installed on your system for the setup script.
-If you use the Bosch Git, you already have a basic bash, and the script should work on your Windows OS.
+If you use the [Git Packacke](https://git-scm.com/download/win), you already have a basic bash, and the script should work on your Windows OS.

-> OpenSSL can also be installed through the Anaconda3 package (python environment) via Bosch SCCM.
+> OpenSSL can also be installed through the Anaconda3 package (python environment).
 More information on Caddy can be found here: <https://caddyserver.com/docs/>.

 ```bash